chendongyu0125/samplecode/README.md

 # Sample code
-This repository contains sample codes in different languages
+This repository contains sample codes in different languages such as C++, pythonand R.